 SPRING SEASON / SUBS

 Becky comes to us from the Portland Community Rowing Association, having started out as a novice adult rower herself just 6 years ago.
 In the Fall of 2015, Becky was a member of a combined YRC/PCRA Masters crew that competed in the Head of the Charles Regatta.
 She joined the YRC coaching staff as a novice coach in the spring of 2016 and – in her words – had a blast!
 She brings a unique perspective to her coaching as the school nurse for 2 schools in Portland: Casco Bay HS and PATHS.
 Prior to this, she worked as a community health educator and wellness coach for a hospital system and corporate businesses.
 Becky has an AAS in Nursing, a BS in Human Services, and a Masters in Nursing Education.
 She serves on the board of the Maine Association of School Nurses (MASN), and is president-elect of Portland Community Chorus.
-Becky will serve as a substitute coach for us during the fall 2016 season.
-We will also see her racing in the fall regattas in the YRC Masters Women’s crew!
+Becky will serve as a substitute coach for us during the spring 2018 season.

 FLEET REPAIR AND MAINTENANCE

 Bob is the guy who keeps our shells and gear and relations with our boatyard neighbors in good repair.
 Bob rowed at Phillips Exeter Academy and Brown University.
 A retired lawyer, he now races with our Masters Men’s Crews and gets out in his single whenever possible.
 Bob also serves as the club historian, serves on the Board of Directors, and puts his extensive knowledge of the sport to good use as one of our YRC bloggers!